 It's nice to go light, but many past students also recommend bringing the following items:

+You need the most current edition of Adobe Reader's free software in order to access and complete these forms.
 MAC USERS: if completing forms electronically, do not use Preview.
 Use Adobe.
 Our forms are not compatible with Preview.

 If you need to make a payment using a credit card please visit our Online Payment Portal.